Luminiferous aether: Bradley suggests particles

 In 1720, James Bradley carried out a series of experiments attempting to measure stellar parallax by taking measurements of stars at different times of the year.
 As the Earth moves around the Sun, the apparent angle to a given distant spot changes.
 By measuring those angles the distance to the star can be calculated based on the known orbital circumference of the Earth around the Sun.
 He failed to detect any parallax, thereby placing a lower limit on the distance to stars.

 During these experiments, Bradley also discovered a related effect; the apparent positions of the stars did change over the year, but not as expected.
 Instead of the apparent angle being maximized when the Earth was at either end of its orbit with respect to the star, the angle was maximized when the Earth was at its fastest sideways velocity with respect to the star.
 This effect is now known as stellar aberration.

-Bradley explained this effect in the context of Newton's corpuscular theory of light, by showing that the aberration angle was given by simple vector addition of the Earth's orbital velocity and the velocity of the corpuscles of light, just as vertically falling raindrops strike a moving object at an angle.
+Bradley explained this effect in the context of the corpuscular theory of light, by showing that the aberration angle was given by simple vector addition of the Earth's orbital velocity and the velocity of the corpuscles of light, just as vertically falling raindrops strike a moving object at an angle.
 Knowing the Earth's velocity and the aberration angle enabled him to estimate the speed of light.

-Explaining stellar aberration in the context of an aether-based theory of light was regarded as more problematic.
-As the aberration relied on relative velocities, and the measured velocity was dependent on the motion of the Earth, the aether had to be remaining stationary with respect to the star as the Earth moved through it.
-This meant that the Earth could travel through the aether, a physical medium, with no apparent effect – precisely the problem that led Newton to reject a wave model in the first place.